-This bill would also prohibit a health care provider from requiring the use of telehealth when a patient prefers to receive health care services in person and would require health care service plans and health insurers to include coverage and reimbursement for services provided to a patient through telehealth to the same extent as though provided in person or by some other means, as specified.
+This bill would also prohibit a health care provider from requiring the use of telehealth when a patient prefers to receive health care services in person it is not appropriate and would require health care service plans and health insurers to include coverage and reimbursement for services provided to a patient through telehealth to the same extent as though provided in person or by some other means, as specified.
 The bill would prohibit a health care service plan or health insurer from limiting coverage or reimbursement based on a contract entered into between the plan or insurer and an independent telehealth provider.
-The bill would prohibit a health care service plan or a health insurer from interfering with the physician-patient relationship based on the modality utilized for services appropriately provided through telehealth.
+The bill would prohibit a health care service plan or a health insurer from interfering with the physician patient altering the provider-patient relationship based on the modality utilized for services appropriately provided through telehealth.
+The bill would provide that all laws regarding the confidentiality of health care information and a patient's right to his or her medical information shall apply to telehealth services.